bm2-lab/SCMMI_Benchmark/README.md

 More examples can be referred in [figure reproducibility code](manuscript_figure_script_and_data).

 ## Benchmark datasets summary
 All datasets analyzed in SCMMIB study are listed below.
 Details of these datasets were introduced in our [stage1 manuscript](https://springernature.figshare.com/articles/journal_contribution/Benchmarking_single-cell_multi-modal_data_integrations/26789572).
-The processed datasets are available in a public Figshare repostiory [link]()
+The processed datasets are available in a public Figshare repostiory [link](https://figshare.com/articles/dataset/SCMMIB_Register_Report_Stage_2_processed_datasets/27161451/1).

 | dataset name       | multi-omics type | Batch                      | species | cell number | tissue                                  |
 |--------------------|------------------|----------------------------|---------|-------------|-----------------------------------------|